|Front page||Birds - PSV||My 5 chickens||Articles||ebird taxonomy||Mexican species||Download checklists|

 Tailor made trips to

 West Central Mexico

-The changes relevant to Mexico can be seen in the pdf by clicking the link above here.
+All the changes relevant to Mexico can be seen in the article linked-to here above, but the most important ones are as follows:

 Two new species are added to the official list of Mexico, since both Mallard and White-collared Seedeater are being split into two new species, respectively, and all the four species are present in Mexico: Mallard, Mexican Duck, Morelet's Seedeater and Cinnamon-rumped Seedeater.
 Time to study the differences between females of the latter two.

 And Vermiculated Screech-Owl, Paltry Tyrannulet and Passirini's Tanager all become historical names since the two first gain new names through splits and the latter through a lump: Middle American Screech-Owl, Guatemalan Tyrannulet and Cherrie's Tanager.

 The thorough re-positioning of the orde ... read more